rust-lang/unsafe-code-guidelines/rfcs/0000-atomic-volatile.md

 # Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives

-This effprt seems worthwhile because it simultaneously eliminates two well-known and unnecessary volatile footguns (data races and tearing) and opens interesting new possibilities in interprocess communication.
+This effort seems worthwhile because it simultaneously eliminates two well-known and unnecessary volatile footguns (data races and tearing) and opens interesting new possibilities in interprocess communication.